|Title:||DeepTutor: An Intelligent Tutoring System Based on Deep Language and Discourse Processing and Advanced Tutoring Strategies|

 Cai, Z., Feng, S., Baer, W., and Graesser, A. (2014).
 Instructional Strategies in Trialogue-Based Intelligent Tutoring Systems.
 In R. Sottilare, A.C.
 Graesser, X. Hu, and B. Goldberg (Eds.), Design Recommendations for Intelligent Tutoring Systems: Instructional Management, Volume 2 (pp. 225–235).
 Orlando, FL: Army Research Laboratory.

-Graesser, A.C., Dowell, N., and Clewley, D (2017).
+Graesser, A.C., Dowell, N., and Clewley, D. (2017).
 Assessing Collaborative Problem Solving Through Conversational Agents.
-Innovative Assessment of Collaboration (pp. 65–80).
+In A.A. von Davier, M. Zhu, and P.C.
+Kyllonen (Eds.), Innovative Assessment of Collaboration pp. 65-80, Springer International: Switzerland.

 Graesser, A.C., Hu, X., Nye, B., and Sottilare, R. (2016).
 Intelligent Tutoring Systems, Serious Games, and the Generalized Intelligent Framework for Tutoring (GIFT).
 In H.F.
 O'Neil, E.L.
 Baker, and R.S.
 Perez (Eds.), Using Games and Simulation for Teaching and Assessment (pp. 58–79).
 New York: Routledge.